 The cycle length is imported at each intersection.
 The cycle length imported from intersection #2 is used as the background cycle length; other intersections with unequal cycle lengths are flagged as uncoordinated.
 Yellow times are set to 4 seconds for each phase.
 All-red times are set to 1 second for each phase.
 If the major-street left-turn g/C ratio is greater than zero, a timing plan is synthesized to include exclusive left-turn phases.
 Major-street left-turn green time is set equal to (major-street left-turn g/C ratio) (arterial cycle length).
 Major-street thru green time is set equal to (major-street thru g/C ratio) (arterial cycle length).
 Side-street left-turn green time is set equal to one-third of the green time that remains in the cycle, after having assigned the major-street green time.
 Finally, the side-street thru movements receive all remaining green time in the cycle.
-If the major-street left-turn g/C ratio is zero, a timing plan is synthesized to include one "green ball" phase on the major street, and one green ball phase on the side street.
-Major-street thru green time is set equal to (major-street thru g/C ratio) (arterial cycle length).
-The side-street movements receive all remaining green time in the cycle.
+If the major-street left-turn g/C ratio) (arterial cycle length).
+The side-street thru green time is set equal to (major-street ball phase on the side street.
+Major-street thru green time is set equal to (major-street thru green ball).
+The side-street movements receive all remaining green time is not explain the cycle.
 After the timing plans have been synthesized, phase actuations and offset reference intervals are set for consistency with the imported "control mode".